avalantglobal/AutomationX/README.md

 - If `postgres`, then run the containers by `docker compose -f docker-compose.dev.yml up`
 - Start the project using `npm run dev`
 - Go to `http://localhost:4200` for the application UI

+## Practices
+- Repository uses commitlint to comply with proper commit message structures
+- Ensure commit-able code is linted and formatted based on the respective config files (eslint, prettier)